shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-custom-commands.md

 ## Next steps

 In order to really do something with your command, you will most likely need other services.
-Head over to our guide about \[PLACEHOLDER-LINK: injecting a service\] into another to understand how that's done.
+Head over to our guide about [injecting a service](../plugin-fundamentals/dependency-injection.md) into another to understand how that's done.

 Sometimes the question comes up how to get a context into your command.
-To learn about this, please refer to the guide on \[PLACEHOLDER-LINK: how to get and use context\].
+To learn about this, please refer to the guide on [PLACEHOLDER-LINK: how to get and use context].